ChrisTitusTech/linutil/docs/userguide.md

 - **Vivaldi**: Vivaldi is a freeware, cross-platform web browser developed by Vivaldi Technologies.
 - **waterfox**: Waterfox is the privacy-focused web browser engineered to give you speed, control, and peace of mind on the internet.
 - **Zen Browser**: Zen Browser is a privacy-focused web browser designed for enhanced security and a seamless browsing experience.
-- **Alacritty**: Alacritty is a modern terminal emulator that comes with sensible defaults, but allows for extensive configuration.
-By integrating with other applications, rather than reimplementing their functionality, it manages to provide a flexible set of features with high performance.
-The supported platforms currently consist of BSD, Linux, macOS and Windows.
-This command installs and configures alacritty terminal emulator.
 - **Android Debloater**: Universal Android Debloater (UAD) is a tool designed to help users remove bloatware and unnecessary pre-installed applications from Android devices, enhancing performance and user experience.
 - **Auto CPU Frequency**: Automatic CPU speed & power optimizer. https://github.com/AdnanHodzic/auto-cpufreq
-- **Bash Prompt**: The .bashrc file is a script that runs every time a new terminal session is started in Unix-like operating systems.
-It is used to configure the shell session, set up aliases, define functions, and more, making the terminal easier to use and more powerful.
-This command configures the key sections and functionalities defined in the .bashrc file from CTT's mybash repository. https://github.com/ChrisTitusTech/mybash
 - **Bottles**: Bottles allows Windows software, like applications and games, to run on Linux.
 Bottles also provides tools to categorize, organize and optimize your applications.
 - **Docker**: Docker is an open platform that uses OS-level virtualization to deliver software in packages called containers.
 - **DWM-Titus**: DWM is a dynamic window manager for X.